TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/authentication.md

 ### OAuth

 The `oauth2` `securityScheme` type tells your Tyk Gateway to expect an API with the OAuth authentication method configured.
-The OAuth authorisation mechanism needs to be enabled on the Tyk configuration side with a few details.
+The OAuth authorization mechanism needs to be enabled on the Tyk configuration side with a few details.

 Example: